-- (1) In a suit for divorce or annulment, a party must, without awaiting a discovery request, provide to the other party a copy of: - (A) all documents pertaining to real estate; - (B) all documents pertaining to any pension, retirement, profit-sharing, or other employee benefit plan, including the most recent account statement for any plan; - (C) all documents pertaining to any life, casualty, liability, and health insurance; and - (D) the most recent statement pertaining to any account at a financial institution, including banks, savings and loans institutions, credit unions, and brokerage firms. - (2) In a suit in which child or spousal support is at issue, a party must, without awaiting a discovery request, provide to the other party a copy of: - (A) all policies, statements, and the summary description of benefits for any medical and health insurance coverage that is or would be available for the child or the spouse; - (B) the party's income tax returns for the previous two years or, if no return has been filed, the party's Form W-2, Form 1099, and Schedule K-1 for such years; and - (C) the party's two most recent payroll check stubs. - (d) Proceedings Exempt from Initial Disclosure.
-The following proceedings are exempt from initial disclosure, but a court may order the parties to make particular disclosures and set the time for disclosure: - (1) an action for review on an administrative record; - (2) a forfeiture action arising from a state statute; and - (3) a petition for habeas corpus.
+- (1) In a suit for divorce, annulment, or to declare a marriage void, a party must, without awaiting a discovery request, provide to the other party the following, for the past two years or since the date of marriage, whichever is less: - (A) all deed and lien information on any real property owned and all lease information on any real property leased; - (B) all statements for any pension plan, retirement plan, profit-sharing plan, employee benefit plan, and individual retirement plan; - (C) all statements or policies for each current life, casualty, liability, and health insurance policy; and - (D) all statements pertaining to any account at a financial institution, including banks, savings and loans institutions, credit unions, and brokerage firms. - (2) In a suit in which child or spousal support is at issue, a party must, without awaiting a discovery request, provide to the other party: - (A) information regarding all policies, statements, and the summary description of benefits for any medical and health insurance coverage that is or would be available for the child or the spouse;

+- (B) the party's income tax returns for the previous two years or, if no return has been filed, the party's Form W-2, Form 1099, and Schedule K-1 for such years; and - (C) the party's two most recent payroll check stubs. - (d) Proceedings Exempt from Initial Disclosure.
+The following proceedings are exempt from initial disclosure, but a court may order the parties to make particular disclosures and set the time for disclosure: - (1) an action for review on an administrative record; - (2) a forfeiture action arising from a state statute; - (3) a petition for habeas corpus; - (4) an action under the Family Code filed by or against the Title IV-D agency in a Title IV-D case; - (5) a child protection action under Subtitle E, Title 5 of the Family Code; - (6) a protective order action under Title 4 of the Texas Family Code; - (7) other actions involving domestic violence; and - (8) an action on appeal from a justice court.